nielsenjared/nielsenjared.github.io/content/blog/learn-git-branch-workflow/index.md

 * master
 ```

-By default, the first branch is called "master".
+By default, the first branch is called `master`.
 The asterisk alerts us to which branch we are currently in.
+There's one very important rule in the Git branch workflow: anything in the `master` branch is always deployable.
+Because of this, it's extremely important that your new branch is created off of master when working on a feature or a fix.

 To create a new branch, named `dev`, type the following:
 ```